Senior Management and Staff

-The Corporate Plan sets out how the Council intends to play its role in improving, sustaining and promoting the social, economic and environmental wellbeing of the communities in Hart District over the next three years.
+The Corporate Plan sets out how the Council intends to play its role in improving, sustaining and promoting the social, economic and environmental wellbeing of the communities in Hart District over the next five years.

 Hart's Code of Corporate Governance

 All Members and officers have a responsibility for upholding the principles of good governance.

 Governance is about how the Council ensures it does things in the right way, for the right people and in a timely manner.
 When carrying out its functions the Council will have due regard to openness, honesty, integrity and accountability.